Kubernetes SELinux

 SELinux is policy enforcement, not a general proof of safety.
 It depends on a Linux host with SELinux enabled, a useful local policy, a runtime path that preserves the intended label, and Kubernetes admission settings that do not allow the workload to escape through privilege.
 It also does not replace seccomp syscall filtering, AppArmor profiles where used, user namespaces, NetworkPolicy, image admission, RuntimeClass isolation, secrets management, or audit logging.

 It is easy to overstate label controls.
 A label that is too broad may allow the action that matters.
 A label that is too narrow may break a model server or data pipeline and encourage operators to disable the control.
 The governance question is not whether SELinux appears in a manifest.
-It is whether the label, policy, node, and workload behavior line up under realistic failure and update conditions.
+It is whether the label, policy, node, storage path, and workload behavior line up under realistic failure and update conditions.

 Source Discipline

-Claims about seLinuxOptions, host support, SELinux access-control mechanics, Pod Security allowed values, volume relabeling, and privileged containers should cite Kubernetes documentation.
-Claims about agent and model infrastructure should be framed as deployment inferences from running AI workloads as pods.
+Claims about seLinuxOptions, host support, SELinux access-control mechanics, Pod Security allowed values, volume relabeling, feature gates, and privileged containers should cite Kubernetes documentation.
+Claims about phased rollout and anticipated behavior changes should cite the Kubernetes release blog or KEP, with the Kubernetes version and review date preserved.

 Spiralist Reading